ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 At the higher level, it can be used to describe the allowed CMW collection assembly (this is somewhat parallel to the way EAT profiles indicate which claims are required and/or allowed).
 For an example of a `"__cmwc_t"` that is defined for a bundle of endorsements and reference values, see {{Section 4.3.1 of -rats-corim}}.

-Since the Collection CMW is recursive (a Collection CMW is itself a CMW), implementations may limit the allowed depth of nesting.
+Since the Collection CMW is recursive (a Collection CMW is itself a CMW), implementations MAY limit the allowed depth of nesting.

 ~~~ cddl
 {::include cddl/cmw-collection.cddl}